 Department of Agriculture

-Specifically, USDA conducts assessments and projections of climate change impacts on agricultural and natural systems, and develops GHG inventories.
+Specifically, USDA develops GHG inventories and conducts assessments and projections of climate-change impacts on the natural and economic systems associated with agricultural production.
 USDA also develops cultivars, cropping systems, and management practices to improve drought tolerance and build resilience to climate variability.
 USDA promotes integration of USGCRP research findings into farm and natural resource management, and helps build resiliency to climate change by developing and deploying decision support.
-USDA maintains critical long-term data collection and observation networks, including the Snowpack Telemetry (SNOTEL) network, the Soil Climate Analysis Network (SCAN), the National Resources Inventory (NRI), and the Forest Inventory and Assessment (FIA).
-In addition, USDA has initiated seven Regional Climate Hubs to help agricultural producers adapt to climate change and variability.
+USDA maintains critical long-term data collection and observation networks, including the Long-Term Agro-ecosystem Research (LTAR) Network, the Snowpack Telemetry (SNOTEL) network, the Soil Climate Analysis Network (SCAN), the National Resources Inventory (NRI), and the Forest Inventory and Assessment (FIA).
+USDA has instituted 7 Regional Hubs for Risk Adaptation and Mitigation to Climate Change to develop and deliver science-based region-specific information and technology.
 Finally, USDA engages in communication, outreach, and education through multiple forums, including its vast network of agricultural extension services.